- Microdermabrasion uses a diamond-tipped handpiece or a spray of crystals to exfoliate dead skin cells and resurface the outer layer of skin.

 How Long Does Treatment Take?

-Microdermabrasion facials are performed by your dermatologist, an aesthetician or another skin care professional in-office or in a salon or spa.
 The entire procedure takes between 30 and 60 minutes, depending on the area to be treated.

 Post-treatment results also demonstrate an increase in collagen, protein and other beneficial components.

 The vast majority of patients who undergo microdermabrasion facials are pleased with the results.
-Patients who follow proper skin care routines and adhere to their aftercare regimen are more likely to remain satisfied with their post-treatment results, but may require follow-up treatments to maintain results.
+Patients who follow proper skin care routines and adhere to their aftercare regimen are more likely to remain satisfied with their post-treatment results, but will require follow-up treatments to maintain results.

 Before & afters